 A proper fit is non-negotiable for a racing suit.
 If it's too loose, it will scoop up water and create drag, slowing your swimmer down.
 If it's too tight, it will restrict breathing and movement.
 Remember that brands fit differently.
 As one swim parent noted, Speedo might feel more comfortable on the shoulders while TYR is better for the legs.
 It's always best to take fresh measurements and consult the brand's size chart.
 When your swimmer tries on the suit, it should feel snug, with no gaps or wrinkles.
 The straps shouldn't dig into her shoulders, and she should be able to perform a full range of motion without discomfort.

-Key Features for Young Swimmers
+Must-Have Features for Young Swimmers

 Beyond the basic fit, look for features that enhance performance.
 A suit's real value is in its technical details, like strategic compression, water-repellent fabric, and bonded seams, which are all designed to reduce drag and help your swimmer glide faster.
 The fabric in competitive swim suits is often hydrophobic, meaning it repels water instead of absorbing it.
 Bonded or flatlock seams are also a huge plus, as they create a smoother surface and prevent chafing during long meets.
 These small details add up to make a big impact on performance and comfort.